Brian M. McLaughlin: Labor Council

 As head of the Labor Council, McLaughlin led the annual Labor Day Parade.
 In 2001, he praised the selection of United Federation of Teachers President Randi Weingarten as grand marshal of that year's parade.
 "Throughout the years, labor has focused on certain issues - the eight-hour workday, a livable minimum wage, the protection of Social Security.
 This year our attention will be on the need for quality public schools...
 Randi Weingarten has not only been an outstanding labor leader in this city.
-In a time where [sic] teacher bashing and finger-pointing, she has been a beacon in fighting for teachers and students."
+In a time where teacher bashing and finger-pointing, she has been a beacon in fighting for teachers and students."

 On October 4, 2003, as New York chairman of the Immigrant Workers Freedom Ride, McLaughlin presided over a rally of 100,000 immigrants and their supporters at Flushing Meadows-Corona Park and spoke up for illegal-immigrant workers: "The labor movement is well placed to redefine itself around the needs of those who most need a labor union."

 In 2004, McLaughlin protested Mayor Bloomberg's fiscal austerity, saying, "Now is the time to invest in our public employees who have not let us down...
 Years of privatization and productivity schemes from City Hall have gotten us nowhere."

 In 2006, after McLaughlin's indictment, he was defended for his accomplishments; labor leaders "credited him with reinvigorating the Central Labor Council in a city where unions were once far more powerful."
 One of the many local labor leaders to praise McLaughlin during his indictment, was most notably Randi Weingarten, President of the United Federation of Teachers: "Brian took over the Central Labor Council when it was at its lowest point in terms of power, prestige and stature and made it into an important institution again...
 One of his big strengths is that even if you're in a fight that's unpopular, he'll stand with you."